Tips for Landlords: How to Rent Property in Chicago Without Getting Sued

 Can I refuse to rent to someone with a criminal record in Cook County?

 Not with a blanket policy.
 The Just Housing Ordinance requires you to prequalify the applicant before looking at criminal history, limits how far back you can look, and requires an individualized assessment with a chance to respond.
-You can still decline after a compliant individualized assessment — you just cannot skip the process.
+You can still decline after a compliant individualized assessment; you just cannot skip the process.

 Is a move-in fee better than a security deposit in Chicago?

-For most small Chicago landlords, yes — for now.
-A deposit gives you a damage fund but exposes you to a 2x-deposit-plus-attorney-fees penalty under RLTO 5-12-080 for technical violations.
+For most small Chicago landlords, yes, for now.
+A deposit gives you a damage fund but exposes you to two times the deposit plus interest under RLTO 5-12-080(f)(1), plus attorney fees under RLTO 5-12-180, for technical violations.
 A reasonable, disclosed non-refundable move-in fee carries no interest, escrow, or return deadlines.
-Two caveats: Illinois's new rental fee law (HB 3564, now signed into law, effective January 1, 2027 under its trailer bill) will require every non-optional fee to appear on the first page of the lease and bans "walk-through" fees by name — and the bill as introduced tried to ban move-in fees entirely, so this strategy has a shelf life.
+Two caveats: Illinois's new rental fee law (HB 3564, now signed into law, effective January 1, 2027 under its trailer bill) will require every non-optional fee to appear on the first page of the lease and bans "walk-through" fees by name, and the bill as introduced tried to ban move-in fees entirely, so this strategy has a shelf life.
 Larger or professionally managed buildings with tight bookkeeping may still prefer deposits.

 What notice do I serve for unpaid rent in Illinois?

 A 5-day notice under 735 ILCS 5/9-209, demanding the rent and stating the tenancy terminates if it is not paid within five days.
-Serve it personally, on a household member 13 or older, or by certified mail with a signed return receipt — and demand only rent, not late fees, or you hand the tenant a defense.
+Serve it personally, on a household member 13 or older, or by certified mail with a signed return receipt.
+And demand only rent, not late fees, or you hand the tenant a defense.
 Details in my 5-day notice guide.

 Do these rules apply if I just rent out one condo or my old house?

 If you are about to list a unit, or a tenant has already stopped paying, call me before the small mistake becomes the expensive one.
 I am at (630) 839-9195, or you can book a free 30-minute phone consultation.
-Twenty minutes of prevention is the cheapest legal service I sell — mostly because I give it away.
+Twenty minutes of prevention is the cheapest legal service I sell, mostly because I give it away.

 Justin Abdilla, Illinois real estate attorney at Abdilla and Associates

-Justin Abdilla Named Attorney, Abdilla & Associates · ARDC #6308444
+Justin Abdilla Named Attorney, Abdilla & Associates ยท ARDC #6308444

 700+ files across twelve years of practice.
 Handles closings, evictions, construction law, and zoning across 9 Illinois counties (Cook, DuPage, Kane, Will, Lake, Kendall, McHenry, McLean, Champaign).
-Last updated: June 2026.
+Last updated: August 2026.